fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/labs/lab7.md

 ## Assignment

-In this lab, you will build off of your Lab 6 solution (or the solution provided in `/public/labs/` by class time on Monday, March 3rd) to read in a file of strings (instead of doubles), sort them, and then print information from the strings in a pleasing manner.
+In this lab, you will build off of your Lab 6 solution to read in a file of strings (instead of doubles), sort them, and then print information from the strings in a pleasing manner.

 Starting from your Lab 6 solution, change from reading the file